 a. that you will not be keeping your word, and

 b. that you will keep that word in the future, and by when, or, that you won’t be keeping that word at all, and

 c. what you will do to deal with the impact on others of the failure to keep your word (or to keep it on time).

 Honoring Your Word

-Remember, that during the course, honoring your word when you are not going to keep your word means that as soon as you know you will not or may not be keeping your word, you let us know, and clean up any mess left for yourself and others.
+Remember, honoring your word when you are not going to keep your word means that as soon as you know you will not or may not be keeping your word, you let us know, and clean up any mess left for yourself and others.

 Cost/Benefit Analysis On Giving Your Word

 The time to do a cost/benefit analysis is when you are considering giving your word.
 Before giving your word it is wise to weigh the benefits of giving your word against the cost of keeping that word.
 When you give your word, you are in effect saying, “I will make that happen.”

 Cost/Benefit Analysis On Keeping Your Word And On Honoring Your Word

 When it comes time to keep your word, there will also be instances when doing a cost/benefit analysis is appropriate.
 However, it is never appropriate to do a cost/benefit analysis on honoring your word.
 Once you have given your word, if you are to be a man or woman of integrity you have no choice but to honor your word, exactly as we have distinguished honoring your word.